There are many different ways to improve the speed of your WordPress blog but some of them might break your theme.

 Removing emojis and query strings will improve your website performance as well.

 Scroll down and click the Save Changes button.

 That’s it!
 You’ve optimized your WordPress blog for the best performance while making sure that these settings are compatible with any theme you might decide to use in the future.

 Even though it’s tempting to use “combining and inlining” features, it’s safer to keep them disabled.

 Autoptimize doesn’t delete old static files.
 This means that over time, you might end up with a lot of static pages especially once your blog gets popular and visited frequently.

-Some reports say that the internal cache could grow up to 2GB in less than 24 hours as Autoptimize will create new copies to play safe and not break the site.
+Some reports say that the internal cache could grow up to 2GB in less than 24 hours as Autoptimize will create new copies to play it safe and not break the site.

 Wait!
 There’s more!

-I wrote the whole article about SEO where I focused on speed as one of the most important factors of the overall SEO-friendliness.
-If you don’t feel like going through everything, make sure to read at least this section.
+I wrote the whole article about SEO where I focus on speed as one of the most important factors of the overall SEO-readiness.